-- Includes respite care and partner in prison. - Rent Assistance for families with children is usually paid with Family Tax Benefit.
-See Family Tax Benefit for current rates. - Rent Assistance is not paid: - to people paying rent to a government housing authority, although in some situations sub-tenants may qualify for Rent Assistance - for residents of Australian Government funded nursing homes and hostels. - Special rules apply to single sharers, people who pay board and lodging or live in a retirement village. - Rent Certificates are required to verify rent where a customer does not have a formal written tenancy agreement or is not named as a tenant in a formal written tenancy agreement. - Rent Assistance is paid as part of another payment.
-It may be reduced due to the income test rules applying to that primary payment. - Rent Assistance may be paid for temporary absences overseas until the portability period for the primary payment ceases, or for up to 26 weeks if the primary payment may be paid indefinitely.
+Includes respite care and partner in prison.

+- Generally, to qualify for Rent Assistance, a person must be paid a social security payment, ABSTUDY or more than the base rate of Family Tax Benefit Part A, as well as pay a minimum amount of rent to a private landlord or to a community housing provider. - Rent Assistance for families with children is usually paid with Family Tax Benefit.
+See Family Tax Benefit for current rates. - · Rent Assistance is not paid: - to people paying rent to a government housing authority, although in some situations sub-tenants may qualify for Rent Assistance - for residents in Australian Government funded places in nursing homes and other aged care facilities. - Special rules apply to single sharers, and people who pay board and lodging, or who live in a retirement village. - Rent Certificates are required to verify rent where a customer does not have a formal written tenancy agreement or is not named as a tenant in a formal written tenancy agreement. - Rent Assistance is paid at the rate of 75 cents for each dollar of rent above the minimum rent amount, up to the maximum rate, applicable to the family situation (see Table F and Family Tax Benefit Part A, basic rates table on page 5). - Rent Assistance is paid as part of another payment and it may be reduced due to the income and asset test rules applying to that payment.

+Rent Assistance may be paid for temporary absences overseas until the portability period for the primary payment ceases, or for up to 26 weeks if the primary payment may be paid indefinitely.